 There is a common misconception that motorcycles are more frequently involved in accidents than cars.
-In fact, motorcycles are slightly less likely to be involved in an accident than cars.
+In fact, motorcycles are slightly less likely to be involved in an accidents, compared to cars.
 Due to the unique risks of riding a motorcycle, however, when a motorcycle is involved in an accident, the rider or riders are more likely to suffer an injury than those riding in a passenger vehicle.
 If you or a loved one have been a victim in a motorcycle accident, the Huntsville motorcycle accident lawyers at Conchin, Cloud & Cole, LLC are here to help.

 Motorcycle Accident Statistics

 According to the Alabama Department of Transportation, in 2015, the latest year for which full information is available, there were 1,601 accidents involving a motorcycle.
 Out of these accidents, 1,254 people were injured, and 74 people were killed.
 The percentage of people injured in a motorcycle accident versus those injured in an automobile accident is significantly higher.

 Alabama Motorcycle Laws

 Motorcyclists have many of the same responsibilities as other drivers in Alabama.
 Motorcyclists also have specific laws that relate to them alone, such as the state’s universal helmet law.
 Alabama law requires that anyone operating or riding a motorcycle wear a helmet.
 The helmet must be specifically designed for use on a motorcycle, must have a hard shell and absorbent padding, and a permanent and adjustable chin strap.